Udasis of Guru Nanak Dev Ji

 How many Udasis did Guru Nanak Dev Ji undertake?

-What was the main purpose of Guru Nanak Dev Ji’s journeys?
+What was the purpose of the Udasis?